KennyC3200/Minecraft-Clone/README.md

 * Multithread the chunks generation
     * Use a thread pool
 * Physics
-* Implement a ticks system
-    * Chunks render at a tick rate
 * Glass and leaves
 * Trees
     * Transparent leafs